lewagon/dotfiles/04-Front-End/05-Animation-tricks/01-Bootstrap-modal/README.md

 ## Background & Objectives

-In this challenge, learn to insert Bootstrap modals playing on a sign-up modal.
-Don't spend too much time on this challenge, this is more like a copy/paste exercise.
-Just understand how the button and form are linked though `data-target` and `id` HTML attributes and move on to the next challenge
+In this challenge, learn to insert Bootstrap modals on a sign-up example.
+Don't spend too much time on this challenge, this is pretty much a copy/paste exercise.
+Just understand how the button and form are linked though `data-target` and `id` HTML attributes, then move on to the next challenge.

 ## Specs